ariga/atlas/doc/md/guides/frameworks/sqlc-versioned.md

 ```

 The command `migrate apply` connects to the given database [URL](/concepts/url) provided in the `url` flag, checks the
-current state of the database and applies any pending migration.
+current state of the database and applies any pending migrations.

 After running the `migrate apply` command, you should be able to see an output similar to this: